 Children share in the ownership of our community, and have ample opportunities to contribute to it.
 They lead worship by reading, singing, and expressing their thoughts during the Children’s Message and “relaxed” services.
 Kids lead activities, enrich the church space with their art, and perform songs and plays during the worship times.

 The Children’s Message is a short, interactive lesson given by the clergy (usually the Priest in Charge) at the start of each service, on the theme of the Sunday readings.
 It illustrates one or two points on which the adult sermon later elaborates, usually using an object, toy, activity, or magic trick.
 This replaces the didactic portion of what would be traditional “Sunday School”.
 It allows the adults to hear the lesson as well, and discuss it with the children at home or over coffee time at church, and it is always related to the same texts as the adult message.
 Weekly Facebook post recap the lessons using pictures such as these:

 The Children’s Program then runs alongside the service.
 The children leave after their message and return by Communion time.
 This gives them an hour devoted to professional instruction in the arts (visual, dance, music, drama).
 Their art products are presented to the congregation on a regular basis.
 For example, the artwork hangs in the church (picture below), and the kids are gradually composing the musical setting for “St Tim’s Children’s Mass”.

-4) The main goal of the 1 hour children’s program that takes place outside the main service is to cultivate the Golden Rule values that are shared among most cultures of the world, and help the children to think through how they might apply them in real life situations.
+All artistic endeavours are children-led.
+So they write their scripts, sketch their designs, and write their own music.
+The main goal of the 1 hour children’s program is to cultivate, through the arts, the Golden Rule values that are shared among most cultures of the world, and help children think through how they might apply them in real life situations.